jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/moving-to-wayland1.md

 Instead of trying to force GNOME into the login shell, bring my login shell (more specifically my environment) to GNOME!

-This is where I ask you to flash back too 20 seconds ago where I mentioned the `environment.d/*.conf` files.
+This is where I ask you to flash back to 20 seconds ago where I mentioned the `environment.d/*.conf` files.
 Well all we are doing is setting environment variables with our `.profile`, if we could capture all of the environment variables my `.profile` sets and pipe that into a conf file We would